 “You must remember this.
 A kiss is still a kiss.
-A sigh is just a sigh...”
-Most people know those lyrics from the classic movie Casablanca, but they never would have heard them at all if a kid from Island Pond, Vt., who was raised in Westbrook, Maine, and would grow up to be Rudy Vallee, hadn’t made them famous in 1931.
+A sigh is just a sigh…” Most people know those lyrics from the classic movie Casablanca, but they never would have heard them at all if a kid from Island Pond, Vt., raised in Westbrook, Maine, and renamed Rudy Vallee, hadn’t made them famous in 1931.

 His parents named him Hubert Prior Vallee when he was born on July 28, 1901.
-He kept the Vallee, but swapped out Hubert to become Rudy, a name he chose for Rudy Wiedoeft, one of the most popular saxophone players of his era.
-His career took him through several eras, from a crooning teen idol in the '20s to a character actor on a campy television series in the 1960s.
+He kept the Vallee, but swapped out Hubert to become Rudy.
+He chose the name for Rudy Wiedoeft, one of the most popular saxophone players of his era.
+His career took him through several eras, from a crooning teen idol in the ’20s to a character actor on a campy television series in the 1960s.

-Vallee was raised in Westbrook, where his father worked as a pharmacist.
-He grew up with a mix of French Canadian-Irish good looks, and took up the drums and later the saxophone.
-After an aborted attempt to enlist in the Navy during World War I – he was sent home because he was only 15 – Vallee went on to college at the University of Maine and then transferred to Yale.
+Vallee grew up in Westbrook, where his father worked as a pharmacist.
+He had a mix of French Canadian–Irish good looks, and he took up the drums and later the saxophone.
+After an aborted attempt to enlist in the Navy during World War I – he was sent home because he was only 15 – Vallee went on to college at the University of Maine.
+He then transferred to Yale.

 While at Yale, he supported himself as a saxophonist and bandleader, and turned professional when he formed ‘Rudy Vallée and the Connecticut Yankees’ after graduation.

 Gradually, he began taking on more of the responsibilities for singing.
 Vallee was not typical of the singers of the day.
 Without microphones, a singer had to have a powerful voice.
 Even the megaphones that singers used couldn’t really propel a weak voice to the back of many halls.